forrest79/phpgsql-nette/readme.md

         connect_timeout: 5 # good habit is to use connect_timeout parameter
     errorVerbosity: ::constant(PGSQL_ERRORS_VERBOSE) # default is NULL and it will use default error verbose PGSQL_ERRORS_DEFAULT, other value can be PGSQL_ERRORS_TERSE
     asyncWaitSeconds: 5 # default is NULL and it will use default seconds value
-    defaultRowFactory: @App\PhPgSql\Db\RowFactories\MyOwnRowFactory # this service is needed to be registered, default is NULL, and default row factory is used
+    rowFactory: @App\PhPgSql\Db\RowFactories\MyOwnRowFactory # this service is needed to be registered, default is NULL, and default row factory is used
     dataTypeParser: @App\PhPgSql\Db\DataTypeParsers\MyOwnDataTypeParser # this service is needed to be registered, default is NULL, and default data type parser is used
     dataTypeCache: @Forrest79\PhPgSql\Db\DataTypeCaches\PhpFile # this service is needed to be registered like this `- Forrest79\PhPgSql\Db\DataTypeCaches\PhpFile('%tempDir%/phpgsql/data-types-cache.php')`, this is recommended settings, default is NULL and cache is disabled
     forceNew: true # default is false